QuickBooks Blog

 • Net Profit = (Operating Profit + Any Other Income) – (Additional Expenses) – (Income Taxes)

-All three of these figures provide you with a way to express profit from a dollar perspective.
-We can take this a step further by turning these figures into ratios.
-Doing so is beneficial because it allows you to analyse your company more accurately.
-Ratios help you measure efficiency much better than straight dollar amounts.
+These figures provide you with a way to express profit from a dollar perspective.
+And by turning these figures into ratios, it'll allows you to analyse your company more accurately.

-Below, we’ll look at how you can turn things like gross and net profit into ratios so that you can better analyse your company’s financial health.
-One ratio is not better than the other.
-All three will help give you an accurate look at the inner workings of your business.
+Below, we’ll look at how you can turn these details, like gross and net profit, into ratios so that you can better analyse your company’s financial health.
+One ratio is not better than the other, as all three will help give you an accurate look at the inner workings of your business.

 Gross profit margin ratio

-If you sell physical products, gross margin allows you to hone in on your product profitability.
-Your total gross profit is sales revenue minus your cost of goods sold.
-Cost of goods sold represents how much your company paid to sell products during a given period.
+If you sell physical products, gross margin will allow you to hone in on your product profitability.
+Your total gross profit is your sales revenue minus your cost of goods sold, and the cost of goods sold represents how much your company paid to sell products during a given period.

 Gross Profit Margin Ratio = (Gross Profit ÷ Sales) × 100